omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 #### Deposit

 A deposit creates a new output on the Plasma chain.
-Although deposits are typically represented as transactions that spend some "special" input, we do not treat deposits as transactions for the purpose of the MoreVP exit protocol.
+Although deposits are typically represented as transactions that spend some "special" input, we do not allow deposits to exit via the MoreVP exit protocol.
-Deposits can be safely exited with the Plasma MVP exit protocol.
+Instead, deposits can be safely exited with the Plasma MVP exit protocol.

 #### Spend Transaction

-A spend transaction is any transaction that spends a UTXO present on the Plasma chain.
+A spend transaction is any transaction that spends a UTXO already present on the Plasma chain.

 #### In-flight Transaction